vistuleB/on/README.md

 ## See also

 The [given](https://github.com/inoas/gleam-given) package
 with a different variety of guards.
-(Does not include 1-ary or 3-ary guards.)

 ## Additional Examples